plokhotnyuk/jsoniter-scala/README.md

 - [scalatest-json](https://github.com/stephennancekivell/scalatest-json) - Scalatest matchers with appropriate equality
 and descriptive error messages
 - [tapir](https://tapir.softwaremill.com/en/latest/endpoint/json.html#jsoniter-scala) - Typed API descRiptions

+Also, for usages in other OSS projects see the `Dependents` section of [peoject's Scala Index page](https://index.scala-lang.org/plokhotnyuk/jsoniter-scala)

 For all dependent projects it is recommended to use [sbt-updates plugin](https://github.com/rtimush/sbt-updates) or [Scala steward service](https://github.com/scala-steward) to keep up with using of the latest releases.